sdatspun2/deprecation-header/draft.md

 --- abstract

-The HTTP Deprecation response header field can be used to signal to consumers of a URI-identified resource that the use of the resource has been deprecated.
+The HTTP Deprecation response header field can be used to signal to consumers of a URI-identified resource that the resource has been deprecated.
 Additionally, the deprecation link relation can be used to link to a resource that provides additional context for the deprecation, and possibly ways in which clients can find a replacement for the deprecated resource.

 --- middle